companieshouse/forms-enablement-salesforce/src/customMetadata/Transaction_Type_Step.LLDS01_DirectorsPresenter.md

     <values>
         <field>Display_Text_6__c</field>
         <value xsi:type="xsd:string">&lt;p class=&quot;govuk-body-l&quot;&gt;
-You do not have to give any contact information, but if you do it will help Companies House if there is a query on the request.&lt;/p&gt;</value>
+If we have a question about your application, you can choose to tell us who to contact.
+We will contact the LLP if you choose not to provide this information&lt;/p&gt;</value>
     </values>
     <values>
         <field>Document_Template_Name__c</field>